fluid-queue/fluid-queue/README.md

 - `"none"` - the `!position` command will be disabled.
 - `null` - the setting is automatically determined by what is configured in `level_selection`.

 `showMakerCode` if set to true it will display `(maker code)` next to level codes in chat if the code is a maker code.
-The default value is `false`.
+The default value is `true`.

 ## What commands are there?